FredHappyface/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--
 # Issue template

-Thanks for opening an issue
+Thanks for opening an issue.
+Be sure to fill in the template

 ## Step one - Check for duplicated issues